ISISComputingGroup/ibex_developers_manual/doc/processes/instrument_details/CHRONUS-Instrument-Details.md

 {#chronus_kepco-note}
 ### Kepco Note

-There are 3 kepcos being used on CHRONUS, all of which for the zero-field system.
+There are 3 Kepcos being used on CHRONUS, all of which for the zero-field system.
 The axis are aligned as follows:
  - X: Left - Right
  - Y: Up - Down
  - Z: Forward - Back